General Admissions Information

 - The applicant should have completed a minimum total of 22 units distributed as follows:

-Course List Code Title Credits English 4 Mathematics (Algebra I, Geometry, Algebra II recommended) 3 Science 3 History and Social Sciences 3 Health and Physical Education 2 Fine Arts or Practical Arts 1 Electives 6 Total Credits 22
+Course List Code Title Credits English 4 Mathematics ** (Algebra I, Geometry, Algebra II (required) 3 Science 3 History and Social Sciences 3 Health and Physical Education 2 Electives 1 Fine Arts or Practical Arts 6 Total Credits 22

 Admissions Priority Deadline